autosec-network/eaas/README.md

 - `ALPHA`: Expect breaking changes at any time
 - `BETA`: Should no longer have breaking changes, but not fully stable yet.
 - `GA`: Maintenance (bug/security fixes) changes only.
 - `DEPRECATED`: Still maintenance only, but endpoints will be shutdown soon.
-Migrate to new endpoint by corresponding date above.
+Migrate to new endpoint by the corresponding date above.
 - `RETIRED`: Shut down.

 ## Plans